Overview of Azure Files Azure Active Directory Domain Service (Azure AD DS) Authentication Support for SMB Access

 Preserve directory and file ACLs for data import to Azure file shares

 /copy:s to copy both data and ACLs to an Azure file share.
+ACL preservation is on by default and you don't need to explicitly enable Azure AD Domain Service authentication feature on your storage account.

 There is no additional service charge to enable Azure AD authentication over SMB on your storage account.
 For more information on pricing, see Azure Files pricing and Azure AD Domain Services pricing pages.